-Givaudan's Responsible Sourcing Policy includes our clear environmental requirements.
-Suppliers must apply environmental management principles, including waterrelated issues; the policy calls for conservation of environmental values at raw material source, and the use of best agricultural and processing techniques.
-To implement the policy, we have a 3 steps approach: 1) coverage: all suppliers We start our supplier engagement by introducing them to the Responsible Sourcing Policy by sending it to them.
+Givaudan's Responsible Sourcing Policy includes our environmental requirements for our suppliers.
+Suppliers must apply environmental management principles, including water-related issues; the policy calls for conservation of environmental values at raw material source, and the use of best agricultural and processing techniques.
+To implement the policy, we have a 3 steps approach: 1) coverage: all suppliers We start our supplier engagement by introducing them to the Responsible Sourcing Policy by sending it to them with an email communication to explain Givaudan's position and approach.
+Givaudan is due to launch an updated RS Policy in 2021 and this approach, to cover all suppliers, will continue.
 2) coverage: main direct suppliers (50% total volume) This is done via the Sedex platform, SMETA, or an equivalent protocol to ensure their sites are audited against a protocol that covers the policy requirements 3) coverage: entire supply chain of raw materials of natural origin (NRM) We are mapping the supply chains of key NRM to check the practices in each supply chain against our Responsible Sourcing Policy.
-Our target is that 90% of our NRM volume are responsibly sourced by 2020.
+Our original target was 90% of our NRM volume was to be audit-ed in this way by 2020.
+In 2020 we began a project to update and strengthen our approach to responsible sourcing, taking into consideration our changing business and the need to increase the scope of our program beyond NRM into the synthetics and Indirect Materials and Services categories

 Our Responsible Sourcing programme drives compliance and continuous improvements in the way that products are produced.
 It encourages suppliers to achieve high standards in health and safety, in social, environmental and business integrity.
-Measure of success: 1) By the end of 2019, over 14,000 of our suppliers have received the policy.
+Measure of success: 1) By the end of 2020, over 14,000 of our suppliers received the policy.
 We are continuously increasing on this number as we include in this exercise the suppliers of our new acquisitions.
 We are no longer tracking the absolute numbers and % since the changes related to integration of new entities.
+As part of the implementation of the updated and strengthened RS program to be launched in 2021, the updated RS policy will be communicated to all vendors, including any new vendors, in a systematic way and progress of this will be monitored.
 2) In total, by the end of 2019, 169 out of 200 of our top direct raw material suppliers were compliant on Sedex SMETA assessment.
 This represented 85% against our 100% by 2020 target.
+Due to the COVID-19 situation, at the end of 2020, our supplier compliance rate was 85% the same as in 2019.
+In addition, we have asked suppliers to complete the self-assessment questionnaire (SAQ) on SEDEX platform.
+These suppliers represent 8.5% of audited suppliers in scope, meaning that in total we worked with 94% of our direct suppliers.
 3) By the end of 2019 we were mapping 50 raw material categories, representing 69% against our 90% target by 2020.
+Much of our focus and attention in 2020 was on the development of an updated and strengthened RS program which accounts for the lack of progress in the mapping activity.
+As feature of this updated RS program, due to launch in 2021, a new supply chain mapping tool will be implemented which will increase the rate at which our NRM supply chains can be mapped.